The Problem of Free Will

 For those scientists, laws of nature would not be "laws" if they were only statistical and probabilistic.
 Ironically, some laws of nature turn out to be thoroughly statistical and our predictions merely probable, though with probabilities approaching certainty.

 Fortunately, for large objects the departure from deterministic laws is practically unobservable.
-Probabilities become indistinguishable from certainties, and we can show there is an "adequate determinism" and a "soft causality."
+Probabilities become indistinguishable from certainties, and we can show there is an "

 Recent debate on the free will problem uses a taxonomy of positions that has caused a great deal of confusion, partly logical but mostly linguistic.
 Let's take a quick look at the terminology.